 Internships are educational experiences in a professional environment where students experience a chance to integrate the theory with the actual practice of business solutions.
 Internships have become a necessary component of higher education — they enable students to be discerning about the type of work they wish to pursue (and don't wish to pursue) after graduation; they offer experiences that are very different from classroom learning; they show future employers that they have experience working in a true business setting.
-Often, a positive internship experience can lead to a post-graduation job.
+Often, a positive internship experience can lead to a post-graduation position.

 Andrew Cornelia, Senior, double major in Business Administration and Studio Art

 Internship: Planning and Merchandising Intern, E-Commerce, Ralph Lauren (RL)

 Job Description: My experience as an e-commerce, summer intern with Ralph Lauren allowed me the insight into corporate planning, and forecasting, as well as retain buying and merchandising.
 I created competitive analyses and hindsight reports for RL's multiple women's brands, analyzing weekly and seasonal data to create reports that resulted in immediate and recognizable increases in e-commerce sales.
 In addition, I took ownership and lead a project team to research the significant decline in sales for RL's Women's Golf line during a two week interval and came to specific and measurable results that were then presented to upper management for final review.
 Next, I collaborated wtih the Ralph Lauren subsidiary Club Monaco team to determine and execute appropriate seasonal buys that were then presented to the Club Monaco's CEO for approval.
 Finally, in a capstone, internship-wide event, I was chosen by the program directors to serve as one of 12 team leaders in a citywide event consisting of the 100+ creative and corporate Ralph Lauren summer interns.